 After years of bloody warfare in Italy, the Roman consul Scipio proposed a daring invasion of Carthage in 203BCE.
 The Senate reluctantly agreed, and Scipio arrived in North Africa with an army of 7000 men, most of whom were volunteers.
 Scipio added to his forces when he encountered soldiers in Carthage willing to switch sides.

-Hannibal was called home to face Scipio, but he had to leave his own loyal army behind in Italy.
-Without Hannibal in charge, the war on the Italian peninsula turned in Rome’s favor.
+Carthage ordered Hannibal to return home to face the threat from Scipio, but Hannibal had to leave his own loyal army behind in Italy.
+Without the Carthaginian general in charge, the war on the Italian peninsula turned in Rome’s favor.

 Back in Carthage, Hannibal was given a mercenary army in place of his devoted soldiers.
 Mercenaries are foreign soldiers hired to fight.
 Hannibal was used to his loyal troops, and his new mercenary command was no match for Scipio’s army.
-Rome defeated them and won the Second Punic War.
+Rome defeated Hannibal’s mercenary army and won the Second Punic War.

-Carthage was no longer in a position to hurt Rome after the second Punic War, but in 149BCE, Roman antipathy toward Carthage continued to linger.
+Carthage was no longer able to hurt Rome after the second Punic War, but in 149BCE, Roman antipathy toward Carthage continued to linger.
 A Roman senator named Cato ended every speech with the cry, “Carthage must be destroyed.”

 Rome annexed Carthage by making the city a part of a Roman province they called Africa.
 Africa probably comes from a Latin word that means “sunny land without cold.”
-The Punic Wars established Rome as a powerful nation and the wars were an indication that Rome would develop into one of the most powerful empires in history.
+The Punic Wars established Rome as a powerful nation, and the wars indicated that Rome would develop into one of the most powerful empires in history.